azadprajapat/azadprajapat/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;Mission-driven Software developer with a passion for innovative tech applications, thoughtful UI design, and Research.
+💡 &nbsp;Mission-driven Software developer with a passion for innovative tech applications and Research.
 🎓 &nbsp;I'm currently studying at the Indian Institute of Technology Kanpur.
-🌱 &nbsp;I'm on track for learning more about Flutter, Artificial Intelligence, Augmented Reality, and BlockChain.
+🌱 &nbsp;I'm on track for learning more about Cyber Security, Artificial Intelligence, Quantum Computing, and BlockChain.
 💬 &nbsp;Feel free to reach out to me just for some interesting discussion.
 ✉️ &nbsp;You can shoot me an email at azadprajapat4@gmail.com!
 I'll try to respond as soon as I can.